Rose Quartz - What is Rose Quartz and What Causes the Pink Color?

 The term "rose quartz" has also occasionally been used for quartz that is colored by other inclusions.
 Pale amethyst may be confused with euhedral rose quartz/pink quartz.
 Amethyst and euhedral rose quartz/pink quartz are both occasionally found overgrowing smoky quartz and may show similar sheet-like surface patterns.

-Rose quartz is a relatively soft mineral, with a hardness of 7 on the Mohs scale.
-This means that it can be scratched by other minerals, such as quartz and topaz.
-Rose quartz is also brittle, and it can break if it is dropped or hit.
+Rose quartz is a relatively hard mineral, with a hardness of 7 on the Mohs scale.
+Rose quartz is also brittle, and it can break if it i dropped or hit.

 Despite its softness and brittleness, rose quartz is a very popular gemstone.
 It is often used in jewelry, such as necklaces, bracelets, and earrings.
 Rose quartz is also used in carvings, sculptures, and other decorative objects.